 If the CFCC withdraws certification based on misrepresentation of credentials, authenticity of application materials, nondisclosure of criminal offenses, disciplinary action by regulatory bodies, or certification granted in error, the applicant may request that the CFCC reconsider its decision in accordance with the appropriate policies and procedures.

 Assistants certificate holders must do the following to maintain their C-AA or C-SLPA.

 A certification maintenance interval is three years in duration (e.g., 2020–2022, 2021–2023) and you will be assigned to an interval based on the date you were awarded assistants certification.
 Your interval will begin January 1 following the year you received initial certification or reinstatement of certification.

 Maintenance intervals are continuous, meaning when you complete one 3-year interval you will start the next 3-year interval, provided you have completed your certification maintenance assessment module.
 ASHA does not grant interval changes.

 Individuals who hold audiology assistants certification (C-AA) or speech-language pathology assistants certification (C-SLPA) must complete the certification maintenance assessment module/MOCA module during the third and final year of each 3-year maintenance interval.
+There is no separate charge for the MOCA module; it is included in your annual certification renewal fee.
 During the third year of the interval, the assistants certificate holder will be able to access the modules by logging into their ASHA My Account page.
 Completed MOCA modules will be reviewed by ASHA Certification staff.
 Individuals will be notified via e-mail whether or not they have successfully completed the MOCA, and those successful will progress to a new 3-year interval.